SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/conversion/hex_to_int.rst

    * - Parameter
      - Description
    * - ``hex_string``
-     - A string representing a hexadecimal value.
+     - A string representing a hexadecimal number.
+The value may optionally include the ``0x`` prefix.

 Return
 =======